Bingbing Wang

 Beijing Institute of Technology

-My name is Bingbing Wang, and I am a PhD candidate at the School of Physics, Beijing Institute of Technology (BIT), Beijing, China.
-I obtained my Bachelor’s degree in Physics from BIT in 2023.
+Bingbing Wang is a PhD student at the School of Physics, Beijing Institute of Technology (BIT), Beijing, China.
+She obtained my Bachelor’s degree in Physics from BIT in 2023.

-My research interest focuses on correlations and topology in condensed matter physics, particularly on widely studied fractional Chern insulator (FCI) in moiré systems.
-I use exact diagonalization (ED) to calculate many-body energy spectra, entanglement spectrum, and many-body Chern number to investigate the many-body states such as FCI and charge density wave (CDW) states.
+Her research interest focuses on correlations and topology in condensed matter physics, particularly on widely studied Fractional Chern insulator (FCI) in moiré systems.
+She uses exact diagonalization (ED) to calculate many-body energy spectra, entanglement spectrum, and many-body Chern number to investigate the many-body states such as FCI and charge density wave (CDW) states.

-I and my collaborators studied pressure-tuned phase transitions in twisted bilayer MoTe2, and our paper is available on arXiv:2504.11177.
-I am also interested in the fractional quantum hall effect appearing in bands with quantum geometry beyond the Landau level mimicry.
+She and her collaborators studied pressure-tuned phase transitions in twisted bilayer MoTe2, and our paper is available on arXiv:2504.11177.
+She is also interested in the fractional quantum hall effect appearing in bands with quantum geometry beyond the Landau level mimicry.